mckennapsean/dissertation/content/01-intro.md

 experts and novices, to answer the _how_ and _why_ questions of design using existing visualization models.
-The design activity worksheets break apart high-level activities into succinct definitions and descriptive step-by-step actions for novice visualization designers to follow which bridges the created artifacts to the decisions that get made about them.
+The design activity worksheets break apart high-level activities into succinct definitions and descriptive step-by-step actions for novice visualization designers to follow, which bridges the created artifacts to the decisions that get made about them.
 Furthermore, worksheet examples of an iterative, real-world design process can illustrate how to generate and evaluate visualization artifacts across design activities.
 The